Success Consultants are here to help develop well-being, academic, and life

 Meet with us to talk through time management and organization, overcoming procrastination and test anxiety, efficient reading and note-taking, and exam prep.
 We can also help with goal-setting and habit-building, streamlining workflow, sleep management, stress-tolerance and coping skills, and healthy living.

-In the Fall, we will be holding appointments virtually via Zoom.
+In the Spring, we will be holding appointments virtually via Zoom.
 Once you make an appointment through our platform (WCOnline), the Success Consultant will confirm their Zoom ID with you.

 Talk to me about time management, organization, test taking strategies, and student-athlete balance